mhezarei/IR-WS-course-99/Project 1/README.md

 - Event holding time
 - Online/In person?
 - Name of the organizers

 - Highest ticket price
 - Lowest ticket price
 - Registration due date
 - Event Description

+The first four are done by Peyman and the others by me.

 ## Implementation Notes
 1. If the crawler sends too many requests in a short amount of time, the server will blacklist the computer ip and will send `403` responses.